pdp10/sbpipe/docs/source/developer_manual.md

 $ ./clean_doc.sh
 ```

-If new folders containing new Python modules are added to the project, it is necessary to update the sys.path in *source/conf.py* to include these additional paths.
+If new folders containing new Python modules are added to the project, it is necessary to add these new pahts to the sys.path in *source/conf.py* and to the `sphinx-apidoc` command in *gen_doc.sh*.
+These additions are necessary to port Python source code documentation to `.rst` files, so that Sphinx is able to generate the documentation.

 ### sbpipe